chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 | OpenSearch DB     | 3     |
 | Bastion Machine   | 1     |

-Additionally, this topology requires two load balancers and 2 DNS entries with certificates.
+This topology requires two load balancers and two DNS entries with certificates.
 Refer to the [architectural page](/automate/ha/#chef-automate-ha-architecture/) for further guidance.

-We recommend using Chef Infra Server managed by Automate HA to have high availability for both Automate and Infra Server.
-External Standalone Infra Server will violate this high availability requirement.
+Chef Automate HA requires a [high availability Chef Infra Server](/server/install_server_ha/) deployment; it does not support a standalone Chef Infra Server deployment.

+You can deploy a Chef Automate high availability cluster on AWS or Google Cloud Platform (GCP) VMs.

+On-prem deployments of Chef Automate HA supports making backups on file system (FS) or object storage (S3/MinIO/Google Cloud Storage).

 ## Software Requirements

-The software requirements of the nodes in the cluster and other external Chef and non Chef tools are discussed below:
+The software requirements for nodes in the cluster and for other external Chef and non-Chef tools are discussed below.

 ### Node Software Requirements